Skip to main content

 Emergency Measures

-Large-scale measures taken in a location in order to contain, alleviate or avoid a catastrophe, outbreak or disaster.
+Large-scale measures taken in a company or location in order to contain, alleviate or avoid a catastrophe, outbreak or disaster.

 Emission Violation